 - Serve as task leader with budget responsibilities on complex scientific and or technical components of large projects or a series of smaller projects.

-- Design research studies in collaboration with a multi-disciplinary team of researchers.
+- Design research studies in collaboration with a multi-disciplinary team of researchers, with an interest in violence, violence prevention, justice-involved populations, and substance abuse a plus.

 - Author and present research at client and professional meetings and lead drafting of final project reports.
 Submit articles for publication in refereed journals.